Zero-Knowledge Proof of Distinct Identity: a Standard-compatible Sybil-resistant Pseudonym Extension for C-ITS: Introduction

 \section{Introduction}

 Road transportation has been one of the most essential services for human mobility since ancient times.
-Intelligent Transportation Systems (ITS) represent a comprehensive and evolving framework aimed at improving the overall efficiency, safety, and sustainability of road transportation networks.
-Cooperative ITS (C-ITS), a subset of ITS, focuses on the integration of vehicle-to-everything (V2X) communication to enable real-time information sharing and cooperation between vehicles and the surrounding objects, such as road side units (RSUs), pedestrians, and other devices.
-C-ITS encompass a range of technologies and standards aimed at improving interoperability of V2X communication.
-These standards are defined and governed by international organizations such as the International Organization for Standardization (ISO) and the European Telecommunications Standards Institute (ETSI).
-Overall, these standards for C-ITS play a vital role in harmonizing the development and deployment and, thus should be respected with the best effort for all researches.
+Intelligent Transportation Systems (ITS) aim to improve road transportation efficiency, safety, and sustainability.
+Cooperative ITS (C-ITS) enables real-time information sharing between vehicles and surrounding objects like roadside units and pedestrians through vehicle-to-everything (V2X) communication.
+International organizations like ISO and ETSI define standards for interoperability of V2X communication in C-ITS.
+These standards are crucial for harmonized development and deployment of C-ITS technologies.

-Pseudonyms, or temporary identifiers, are indispensable tools for safeguarding the privacy and security of communication in C-ITS.
-In C-ITS, pseudonyms are often presented as government-issued short-term digital certificates, which ensures the legality of the identities meanwhile protecting the privacy of the vehicles.
-ISO~\cite{Iso2022-zc} and ETSI~\cite{Etsi2022-xf} standards require the pseudonym design to meet the unlinkability requirements~\cite{Pfitzmann2010-xo}, which essentially means the other party, except law enforcement agencies (LEAs) and the owner itself, should not be able to tell if two pseudonyms are owned by a same vehicle.
+Pseudonyms, or temporary identifiers, are essential for protecting privacy and security in C-ITS communications.
+They allow vehicles to exchange information without revealing true identities, maintaining user anonymity and preventing unauthorized tracking or access.
+In C-ITS, pseudonyms are often government-issued short-term digital certificates, ensuring legal identities while protecting vehicle privacy.
+ISO~\cite{Iso2022-zc} and ETSI~\cite{Etsi2022-xf} standards mandate that pseudonym designs meet unlinkability requirements~\cite{Pfitzmann2010-xo}, meaning no party except law enforcement agencies (LEAs) and owners can link two pseudonyms to the same vehicle.